segmentio/segment-docs/src/personas/journeys.md

 ## Publish a journey

-Published Journey are active Journey.
+Published Journeys are active Journeys.
 Once published, Journey have a limited ability to be edited.

 ### Draft Journey